OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 The legal basis for this processing of personal data is Article 6 (1) a) (separate consent) and b) of the EU General Data Protection Regulation (GDPR).

+Data provided when contacting our customer service team

+If you contact our customer service team, we process the data you provide so as to be able to handle your query.
+We may request separate consent to process your data, and only process your data for other purposes in compliance with statutory requirements pursuant to Article 6 (4) of the EU GDPR

+Period saved for

+We only save copies of identification documents you provide us with for verification purposes to the extent required to perform said verification, with copies generally deleted after 30 days at the latest.
+Data we receive from you when contacting our customer service team is deleted in full 7 years following completion of the respective customer request at the latest.

+Legal basis

+The legal basis for this processing of personal data is Article 6 (1) a) (separate consent) of the EU General Data Protection Regulation (GDPR), Article 6 (1) b) (processing necessary for the performance of a contract) of the EU General Data Protection Regulation (GDPR), Article 6 (1) f) (processing based on the weighing of interests) of the EU General Data Protection Regulation (GDPR), and Article 6 (1)cf) (processing necessary for compliance with a legal obligation) of the EU General Data Protection Regulation (GDPR).

 3\.
 Information we automatically obtain through your use of XING

 Data about you is automatically collated by means of tracking while you visit or make use of the XING service.
 Here you can find out: